Root & Bone is permanently closed

 I’m still in awe of this beautiful mess of a traditional Caesar salad.
 Sitting atop perfectly chopped and mixed kale and collard and mustard greens lay all the good things about the world: a perfectly cooked soft egg, bacon bits that deserve a dish of their own, and some other unidentifiable fried things.

 My only complaint on these precious creatures is that they’re cruelly small.
 As soon as you realize you’re consuming the most carefully seasoned pastry on the planet, it’s already gone down your esophagus. #AmericaProblems.

 Watermelon Ham And Cheese

 A very pretty and fairly tasty bite of food.
 Not sure we’d order this again, but we weren’t mad at it.

 Crispy Free-Range Bucket Of Bird

 Try not to stick your cocktail straw into the little tub of spiked Tabasco honey sauce.
 In the words of my dear friend Forrest Gump, that’s all I have to say about that.

-As someone who grew up on Eggos, I feel pretty well-versed in sub-par waffles and the cheddar waffles at Root and Bone are anything but.
-But I would by lying if I said their moist doughiness didn't border undercooked.
-So even though I ate them, enjoyed them and lived to talk about it, ye be warned that they may not be as cooked as you'd like.
+As someone who grew up on Eggos, I feel pretty well-versed in sub-par waffles and the cheddar waffles at Root & Bone are anything but.
+But I would be lying if I said their moist doughiness didn’t border on undercooked.
+So even though I ate them, enjoyed them, and lived to talk about it, be warned that they may not be as cooked as you’d like.

 It’s macaroni and it has cheese, but it lacks the flavor and crunchiness that the menu promises.
 So until they work some gnarly Southern magic into this dish, I recommend cashing in your digestive bandwidth elsewhere.